kubernetes/kubernetes/docs/proposals/flexvolume-api.md

 ### Goals:
 The goals of this proposal are
 * Define new stable driver API.
+* API should be versioned and backward compatible.
+* API should be extensible to accommodate future enhancements.
 * Add support for dynamic provisioning and centralized attach-detach controller and
 * The biggest advantage of flex volume is it’s simplicity.
 It is just an adapter around the internal api.
 We will keep it simple in the new design and try to follow the same adapter pattern.